ianhutson/espn-headlines/README.md

 ## Usage

-This application allows the user to see current espn.com headlines and read their respective articles.
 Run ./bin/espn-headlines in your terminal to get started, and follow the prompts to navigate the app.
 Valid inputs are numbers 1-7, 'headlines', and 'exit'.

 ## Development